wenjie1991/ggfigdone/README.md

 ### Update figures by LLM

-Utilizing the LLM to convert your natural language idea into {ggplot2} code.
+Utilizing the LLM to convert your idea in natural language into {ggplot2} code.

 https://github.com/user-attachments/assets/524a6d44-012d-4a55-8a5a-83b44f1ffadd